14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 1. Hearing Loss

-Get screened for hearing problems early.
+Get screened for hearing problems early to help prevent dementia.
 With headphones, loud environments, and metabolic problems, we need all the brain stimulation we can get, including the one from our hearing.
 And, of course, reduce excess noise to avoid such issues in the future.

 2. LDL Cholesterol